Inside: Need help decluttering before a move? Use these tips to get decluttered and organized to take some stress out of the moving process.

 There’s no better time than now to ask yourself if you really need all of those towels, or dishes, or water bottles, or anything else you’ve got in excess.

-If the answer is no?
-Donate them to someone who could use them.
+If the answer is no and they’re in good condition, donate them to someone who could use them.

 Stuff that’s past its prime.